THIS EVENT IS ACTIVE AND NOT CLOSED.

-Waiting list priority: People who hike with with US Hiking regularly will be given priority when they are on the waiting list.
+People who hike with with US Hiking regularly will be given priority when he/she are on the waiting list.

-Advanced hikes: Anyone interested in participating in advanced hikes (>3,000' elevation gain or distance > 10 miles or Difficulty Level > = 7) will be subject to prescreening before his/her name will be added to the list.
+pre-screening before his/her name will be added to the list.
 Therefore, interested hiker must share with the event host his/her recent hiking background to establish proficiency before his/her name will be added to the list.
-Guests are not allowed on advanced hikes.

 Hiking is a recreation, not a suicide mission.